 One of the most important questions asked about the District's finances is, "Is the District better off or worse off as a result of this year's activities?"
-The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position report information about the District in a way that helps answer this question.
+The Balance Sheet and the Statement of Revenues, Expenses and Changes in Net Position report information about the District in a way that helps answer this question.
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting method used by most private sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when the cash is received or paid.

-These two statements report the District's net position and changes in them.
-You can think of the District's net position as one way to measure the District's financial health, or financial position.
+Also, these two statements report the District's net position and changes in them.
+You can think of the District's net position - the difference between assets and liabilities - as one way to measure the District's financial health, or financial position.
 Over time, increases or decreases in the District's net position are one indicator of whether its financial health is improving or deteriorating.
 However, one will need to consider other non-financial factors such as changes in economic conditions, population growth, zoning and new or changed government legislation.